liamjdavis/stock-visualization/README.md

-# Stock Visualizer and Forecaster(Still in Progress)
+# Stock Visualizer and Forecaster
+A time-series LSTM model used to predict stock prices